Picket Fences

 Picket Fences is an American family drama television series about the residents of the town of Rome, Wisconsin, created and produced by David E. Kelley.
 The show ran from September 18, 1992, to June 26, 1996, on CBS in the United States.
 It sometimes struggled to maintain a stable primetime audience and had fluctuating ratings, due in part to its Friday night death slot.
 In its first season on the air, it placed 63rd in prime-time Nielsen ratings and in its second season it moved to 61st.
-Nonetheless, the show won critical acclaim and was a major awards winner, winning 14 Primetime Emmy Awards during its run and is now regarded as a cult classic.
-The show's exteriors were shot in the L.A. suburb of Monrovia, California.
+Nonetheless, the show won critical acclaim and was a major awards winner, winning 14 Primetime Emmy Awards during its run, and is now regarded as a cult classic.
+The show's exteriors were shot in the Los Angeles suburb of Monrovia, California.

 Overview

 The series follows the lives of the residents of the small town of Rome, Wisconsin, where weird things happen, including cows' udders exploding and people turning up dead in freezers.
 The show dealt with unusual topics for the primetime television of the period, such as abortion, incest, homophobia and LGBT adoption, transsexuality, racism, belief in God, ethics in medicine, polygamy, polyamory, adolescent sexuality, date rape, cryonics, the Holocaust, shoe fetishism, masturbation, animal sacrifice, spontaneous human combustion, and constitutional rights.
 Illustrative of the subject matter is that the regular cast included a judge, two lawyers, and a medical examiner.
 Religious issues were frequently discussed, and the town's Catholic and Episcopal priests were frequently recurring characters, as well as lawyer Douglas Wambaugh's relationships in his local Jewish temple.

 Struggling to maintain order in the community is Sheriff Jimmy Brock (Tom Skerritt).
 Sheriff Brock is 52 years old, married to the town doctor, Jill (Kathy Baker), his second wife.
 They raise their three children, Kimberly (Holly Marie Combs) from Jimmy's first marriage to Lydia Brock (Cristine Rose), Matthew (Justin Shenkarow) and Zachary (Adam Wylie).

 Maxine 'Max' Stewart (Lauren Holly) and Kenny Lacos (Costas Mandylor) are impulsive and slightly immature sheriff's deputies.
 Kelly Connell played medical examiner Carter Pike (who regularly begged to be deputized) and Zelda Rubinstein portrayed police dispatcher Ginny Weedon.

 Bombastic lawyer Douglas Wambaugh (Fyvush Finkel) usually irritated Judge Henry Bone (Ray Walston).
 Wambaugh refused to hear any confessions of guilt from his clients as he feared that it would only stand in the way of adequately defending them in court; and Bone's rulings seemed to be directed more by his own moral compass than by points of law, though his decisions were almost never reversed.
 After several prosecutors came and went, Don Cheadle joined the cast as John Littleton.

 Other actors who were in the cast included Marlee Matlin as Mayor Laurie Bey / The Dancing Bandit, Richard Masur as Ed Lawson, Roy Brocksmith as elementary school principal Michael Oslo, Jack Murdock as ethically challenged city councilman Harold Lundstrom, Roy Dotrice as Father Gary Barrett, a Catholic priest, and Dabbs Greer as the Reverend Henry Novotny, priest of the local Episcopal church.